covidclinical/Phase2.1DockerAnalysis/README.md

                             dbmi/4ce-analysis:development
 ```

-This will run the container in the background.
+## Parameters

+### /SOME_LOCAL_PATH

+/SOME_LOCAL_PATH should be replaced by the local path you wish to save any R Scripts or generated data.
+When on the running container this folder will be located at /c19i2b2.

+### CONTAINER_USER_USERNAME and CONTAINER_USER_PASSWORD

+This is a username and password combo that will get created on the machine and can be used to log into the R Studio Server Web UI.

+## Stopping and checking container status

 If you need to stop the container you can issue the following docker command.

 ```bash
 docker kill 4ce